 The truth is…assumptions do more harm than good.
 As Ruiz puts it,

 “ Assumptions are nothing more than stories we tell ourselves when we don’t know the truth.”

 Serial "assumptioners" (yes, I made up the word) live in a constant battle of jumping to conclusions and making nothing into something.
 I’ve been there a time or two, especially in my copywriting business.
 Occasionally, I assume a client doesn’t like the copy I delivered if I don’t hear back from them right away.

 I create a full-blown story in my head and start freaking out.
-Finally, I heard from the client, and express how much they LOVE what they’re reading so far!
-Yes, I know😌...wasted energy!
+Finally, I receive a message from the client, expressing how much they LOVE what they’re reading so far!
+Yes, I know 😌...wasted energy!

 Friend, do better than me.
 Don't put any energy into it if it’s not based on fact.
 You kopy?

 Agreement Four: Always do your best.